Criticism of the Joint Comprehensive Plan of Action: Opposition in Iran

-Hardliners are against the deal for a variety of the reasons, notably their desire to turn Iran into a nuclear armed state in order to deter the United States and Israel, its violations of the Ayatollah Khamenei's red lines, and their belief that international inspections are a front for American intelligence-gathering.
+Hardliners were against the deal for a variety of the reasons, notably their desire to turn Iran into a nuclear armed state in order to deter the United States and Israel, its violations of the Ayatollah Khamenei's red lines, and their belief that international inspections are a front for American intelligence-gathering.
 Unofficially, members of the Revolutionary Guard worry that opening Iran up to global trade with the removal of sanctions will impede the organization's profits.
 The Revolutionary Guard Corps is believed to control a third of Iran's economy, a staggeringly high figure that could be reduced with more international commerce.
 Economic liberalization brought on by the deal could loosen the IRGC's control of the economy and lead to fresh resentment within the organization.
 In addition, the removal of U.S. sanctions also denies the Guard Corps from using the United States, or the West for that matter, as a propaganda tool and scapegoat for Iran's domestic problems.

-One of the most prominent opponents of the JCPOA in Iran is former Secretary of the Supreme National Security Council Saeed Jalili who lambasted the deal and its negotiators for having offered too many concessions to American negotiators.
+One of the most prominent opponents of the JCPOA in Iran was the former Secretary of the Supreme National Security Council Saeed Jalili who lambasted the deal and its negotiators for having offered too many concessions to American negotiators.
 Jalili claimed the nuclear deal "violated Iran's independence and national sovereignty."

-Media in Iran is also divided on partisan lines as well, with conservative newspapers such as the Kayhan newspaper and Ettelaat newspaper publishing articles that opposed the deal.
+Media in Iran was also divided on partisan lines as well, with conservative newspapers such as the Kayhan newspaper and Ettelaat newspaper publishing articles that opposed the deal.

 In many ways, the battle over the JCPOA is a proxy conflict in the overarching debate over the future of Iran.
 The factions of the Iranian political spectrum who support the deal are the same faction who support globalization, less religious influence in government, and a moderate foreign policy while those who oppose the deal are the same faction that advocate for a more religiously conservative society, the "resistance economy", and more military intervention abroad.
 Nevertheless, the Iranian parliament approved the Iran deal 161-59-13 sending it to the Guardian Council which passed it with a "strong majority".